HemilS9/Tennis-Match-Prediction/README.md

 - match_data.csv
 - Please reference the following example:
 ` ./predict.exe "Novak Djokovic" "Rafael Nadal" Clay 2022_data.csv `

+# Important Notes:
+- The match dataset is not updated weekly (although I believe it is updated around once a month), so the further away a given, current tennis match is from the most recent matches in the dataset, the less accurate the prediction is expected to be.
+- For best results, use the "past_year_data.csv" file.
+It includes all matches exactly 1 year from the most recent tournament updated by the source of the dataset

 # How does it work?
 At a high level, each player is assigned an ELO that is initialized based on their world ranking and modified after each match a player plays.